A Fine Parent

 Known as the “halo effect,” the term was first used by psychologist Edward Thorndike in a 1920s study.
 It is human nature to judge.
 The better a person presents themselves, the better we judge them to be.
 We see attractive people as nicer, trustworthy or successful in all areas of their lives.

-The key to looking beautiful is organization and an easy, signature style of your choice.
+The key to looking fashionable is organization and an easy, signature style of your choice.
 Over the years I have developed a system that I use not only for myself, but for the stars I dress as well.

-Here’s how to look beautiful fast –
+Here’s how to look fashionable fast –

 [Read more…]